OWASP/API-Security/editions/2023/en/0xa7-server-side-request-forgery.md

 * Validate and sanitize all client-supplied input data.
 * Do not send raw responses to clients.

+### Agent-Driven Replay & Rebinding SSRF Risk

+Modern agentic systems often store or replay previously validated URLs across tasks.
+This creates a new SSRF risk class where:

+- A URL is validated once, then reused later when DNS records or routing context have changed.
+- Autonomous agents fetch resources based on historical state rather than real-time authorization context.
+- Trusted internal callbacks are rebound to attacker-controlled infrastructure after task completion.

+#### Example Abuse Scenario

+1. An agent validates a webhook URL during onboarding.
+2. The domain later expires or is repointed by an attacker.
+3. The agent replays the stored URL during a scheduled task.
+4. The backend performs a trusted internal fetch to attacker infrastructure.

+#### Mitigations

+- Re-validate all agent-stored URLs before every execution.
+- Bind allowed fetch destinations using certificate pinning or static IP allowlists.
+- Enforce short-lived trust windows for stored URLs.
+- Log and alert on changes in DNS resolution for previously trusted domains.

 ## References

 ### OWASP